Wilaak/Route2/README.md

 ## Middleware

 Middlewares are like filters or layers that process HTTP requests before and after they reach your application's core logic.
-Think of them as checkpoints—each middleware can inspect, modify, or even halt a request.
+Think of them as checkpoints—each middleware can inspect, modify, or halt a request.
 For example, an authentication middleware might redirect unauthenticated users to a login page, while letting authenticated users continue.

 > **Note**: Middleware are only executed when a matching route is found.
 If a middleware handler returns `false`, the script will terminate.